 Nic Groombridge BA, MA, MA, PhD, is a criminologist.
 His book Sports Criminology argues neither sports law nor the sociology of sport adequately tackles what happens in and around sport.
 But criminology has long ignored sport.
 In society criminology has sought to understand drugs but in sport has ‘taken its eye of the ball’ and ceded too much to the authorities of which a critical criminology would be critical.
 It is worth relativising some issues; for instance; might vitamins be seen as a gateway drug?
 A runner himself, he enjoys sport for itself, rather than a form of crime prevention or even ‘cause’ of crime.
 He tweets on these and other criminological matters @criminology4u.
 Email Nic: firstname.lastname@example.org.

-Alexandra Hall, PhD, is a Senior Research Lecturer in Criminology at Teesside University, UK.
+Alexandra Hall, PhD, is a Senior Lecturer in Criminology at Northumbria University, UK.
 Alex is committed to transdisciplinary research paradigms and her main interests lie at the intersections of criminology, critical political economy and cultural studies.
-She is currently conducting research on illicit markets (counterfeit goods, pharmaceutical, psychoactive, and performance and image enhancing drugs), cybercrime and criminal financing.
-Alex’s empirical and theoretical book exploring the online counterfeit medicine trade (with Georgios A. Antonopoulos) will be published by Palgrave Macmillan in 2016.
-Email Alex: Alexandra.Hall@tees.ac.uk
+She conducts research on illicit markets (counterfeit goods, pharmaceutical, psychoactive, and performance and image enhancing drugs), cybercrime and criminal financing.
+Alex’s empirical and theoretical book exploring the online counterfeit medicine trade (with Georgios A. Antonopoulos) has been published by Palgrave Macmillan in 2016.
+Email Alex: Alexandra.Hall@tees.ac.uk.

 Kathryn (Kate) Henne: